prowler-cloud/prowler/docs/tutorials/mutelist.md

 This will mute every resource containing the string "test" and the tags `test=test` and either `project=test` OR `project=stage` in every account and region.

 ???+ note
-    Remember that mutelist can be used with regular expressions
+    Remember that mutelist can be used with regular expressions.

 If any of the criteria do not match, the check is not muted.